Ghostbusters World AR game lets you capture ghosts anywhere

 It was a little complicated to create a raid battle, with four players attacking a boss.
 I had to create a room and invite the nearby players.

 Several friends can join you in taking down bosses, and four of us gave that a try.
-A Stay Puft Marshmallow Man spawned on us and we attacked it with everything we had.
-When the puffy guy raised his hand, a circle appeared on it and we had to shoot it to prevent an attack.
+A Stay Puft Marshmallow Man spawned on us, and we attacked it with everything we had.
+When the puffy guy raised his hand, a circle appeared on it, and we had to shoot it to prevent an attack.
 It took a lot of work from three players (as many as four can join) taking on the Marshmallow Man, but we did it.
 I had a couple of different weapons, including one that was like a shotgun and another like an electric shock.
 All the while, the happy Ghostbusters soundtrack plays.
 It got a little harder when one of our players got knocked out.

 In story mode, you can pursue an adventure.
-The game’s story was written by Erik Burnham, author of the Ghostbusters comic books.
-The art and look of the characters is based on how they look in the comic books.
+The story comes from Erik Burnham, author of the Ghostbusters comic books.
+The art and look of the characters is based on how they look in the comics.
 But the ghosts come from all parts of the franchise, including films, TV shows, comics, theme parks, and video games.
 There are hundreds of different ghosts that will be sprinkled through the world.

 You won’t have to pay in order to enjoy the game, but you can make purchases with real money for optional perks.
-Ghostbusters World uses Google’s ARCore and Apple’s ARKit to bring the latest AR technology to Ghostbusters all over the world.
-The title will open for pre-registration this Fall, and is aiming to launch in Q4 of
+Ghostbusters World uses Google’s ARCore and Apple’s ARKit to bring.
+The title will open for pre-registration this fall, and is aiming to launch in the fourth quarter of this year.

-this year.
 Kim said the game will soft launch in a few countries this week.

 You can actually play a lot of the game without moving around much.
 But there are Dimension Doors interspersed throughout the world where ghosts gather.
 You can go to those locations and collect resources that will help you bust ghosts.